unicode-org/message-format-wg/spec/formatting.md

    that the function was called with) to be used as arguments to subsequent calls to the function implementations.
-   For example, a MessageFormat implementation in a typed programming language MAY define an interface for custom function implementations.
+   For example, an implementation might define an interface that allows custom function implementation.
    Such an interface SHOULD define an implementation-specific argument type `T` and return type `U` for implementations of functions